-(3) Section 3: Definitions
+(3) Definitions

-(A) "Appeals Board" means the three-member panel that hears all Contract appeals within the Judicial Branch chaired by the Managing Legal Counsel, or designee, within the Administrative Office of the Courts, a representative of the Clerks of the Circuit Courts, and a representative of the Office of the Chief Clerk of the District Court.
+- (A) "Appeals Board" means the three-member panel that hears all Contract appeals within the Judicial Branch chaired by the Deputy State Court Administrator, or designee, a representative of the Clerks of the Circuit Courts, and a representative of the Office of the Chief Clerk of the District Court. - (B) "Bid" means the response by a Bidder to an Invitation for Bids issued by the Judiciary to obtain goods or services. - (C) "Bidder" means an entity that submits a bid in response to a Solicitation. - (D) "Business" means any corporation, partnership, individual, sole proprietorship, joint venture, or any other legal entity through which commercial activity is conducted. - (E) "Contract" means a formal, written agreement exceeding \$100,000 entered into by the Judiciary for the provision of materials, supplies, and/or services. - (F) "Contract Modification" means any written alteration in the Specifications

-- (B) "Bid" means the response by a Bidder to an Invitation for Bids issued by the Judiciary to obtain goods or services. - (C) "Bidder" means an entity that submits a bid in response to a Solicitation. - (D) "Business" means any corporation, partnership, individual, sole proprietorship, joint venture, or any other legal entity through which commercial activity is conducted. - (E) "Contract" means a formal, written agreement entered into by the Judiciary for the provision of materials, supplies, and/or services. - (F) "Contract Modification" means any written alteration in the Specifications within the general scope of work or other provision of an existing Contract, but does not apply to the Judiciary's exercise of its Option to extend the term. - (G) "Contractor" means any Person having received a Contract award by the Judiciary but does not include an employee with an employment contract or an employee organization with a collective bargaining agreement. - (H) "Day" means calendar Day, unless otherwise defined. - (I) "Determination" means a written decision made by a Procurement Officer related to the Procurement process. - (J) "Diversity & Outreach Program" means the Judiciary Program established to encourage and increase participation in Judiciary procurements by underrepresented or disadvantaged groups.
-The Program includes Minority Business Enterprises (MBE) and Veteran-owned Small Business Enterprises (VSBE). - (K) "Emergency" means a sudden and unexpected occurrence or condition which requires an action to avoid or to mitigate serious damage to health, property, safety, or welfare to persons, facilities, or assets. - (L) "Equipment" means property of a durable nature that retains its identity throughout its useful life, but does not include software, commodities, or motor vehicles. - (M) "Equivalent Item" means any Item of which the quality, design, or performance characteristics are functionally equal or superior to an Item specified in a Solicitation. - (N) "Grant" means a defined amount of money that is awarded by or to a court, Judicial Unit, state or local government agency, institutions of higher education, community organization, or non- profit organization. - (O) "Item" means Equipment, supplies, commodities, services, and maintenance.
+- within the general scope of work or other provision of an existing Contract, but does not apply to the Judiciary's exercise of its Option to extend the term. - (G) "Contractor" means any Person having received a Contract award by the Judiciary but does not include an employee with an employment contract or an employee organization with a collective bargaining agreement. - (H) "Day" means calendar Day, unless otherwise defined. - (I) "Determination" means a written decision made by a Procurement Officer related to the Procurement process. - (J) "Diversity & Outreach Program" means the Judiciary Program established to encourage and increase participation in Judiciary procurements by underrepresented or disadvantaged groups.
+The Program includes Minority Business Enterprises (MBE) and Veteranowned Small Business Enterprises (VSBE). - (K) "Emergency" means a sudden and unexpected occurrence or condition which requires an action to avoid or to mitigate serious damage to health, property, safety, or welfare to persons, facilities, or assets. - (L) "Equipment" means property of a durable nature that retains its identity throughout its useful life, but does not include software, commodities, or motor vehicles. - (M) "Equivalent Item" means any Item of which the quality, design, or performance characteristics are functionally equal or superior to an Item specified in a Solicitation. - (N) "Grant" means a defined amount of money that is awarded by or to a court, Judicial Unit, state or local government agency, institutions of higher education, community organization, or non- profit organization. - (O) "Item" means Equipment, supplies, commodities, services, and maintenance. - (P) "Lease" means a Contract under which the Judiciary uses real or personal property to which the Judiciary does not possess title.
+Lease does not include Lease-purchase or similar financing transactions. - (Q) "Memorandum of Agreement" or "MOA" has the same meaning as "Memorandum of Understanding."